appijumbo/fatfunctiontip/README.md

 # fat function tip for Atom

 Atom tip :

-I got tired of typing fat function’s i.e. () => {}  in Atom
-So I’ve added a snippet to get a short cut
+I got tired of typing fat function’s i.e. () => {}  in Atom so I’ve added a snippet to get a short cut

 (1) In Atom open up snippets.cson
   edit → snippits